aneliyakarim/Doodle-App/README.md

 ## Next steps
 To improve UX with
-1) move "sharrow" to the left
-2) inactive "sharrow" state when there is no drawing
+1) inactive "sharrow" state when there is no drawing
-3) add new templates
+2) add new templates
-4) add a toggle to make the template invisible
+3) publish to the App Store